Bishnu Prasad Paudel: Electoral history

 Paudel is a five time parliamentarian.
-He is one of the influential leader of Nepal Communist Party (UML).
-Currently, he is working as the Minister of Finance of the Government of Nepal.
-This is his third term as finance minister.
-He was elected from Palpa in the mid-term elections of 2051 and since then he has been contesting from Rupandehi in all the 5 elections.
-In which he was elected 4 times and was defeated once in 2056.He is among the very few leaders who have been elected many times in the elections of both the party and parliament under the leadership of CPN-UML.
+He is one of the influential leader of Nepal Communist Party (UML) and is serving his third term as finance minister.
+He was elected from Palpa in the mid-term elections of 2051 and since then he has been contesting from Rupandehi in all the five elections.
+In which he was elected four times and was defeated once in 2056.He is among the very few leaders who have been elected many times in the elections of both the party and parliament under the leadership of CPN-UML.
 He was an elected member in the 2nd Constituent Assembly from Rupandehi when he competed against former Prime Minister Baburam Bhattarai who came third.
 He won for fifth time from the Rupandehi 2 in 2022.